How to lower your mortgage payment: 9 Strategies for 2023

 Since you’ve been paying down the mortgage for 10 years, the balance is around $250,000.
 By refinancing into a new 30-year loan, still near the same rate, then your new monthly payment would be around $1,500.
 In this case, a refinance would save about $300 each month.

 A mortgage recast involves applying a large lump sum payment to your loan principal and keeping the same maturity (payoff) date.
-A recast could help you lower your mortgage payment without refinancing — meaning you can keep your existing low mortgage rate in place.
+A recast could help you lower your mortgage payment while keeping your existing low mortgage rate in place.

 “This alters the re-amortization schedule of your loan and, subsequently, reduces principal and interest due each month without having to refinance, making this a very low-cost and efficient option,” suggests Derks.

-A mortgage recast might be an option if you’ve recently had a large windfall of cash — for instance, from an inheritance or a big bonus at work.
+A mortgage recast might be an option if you’re looking for ways to lower your monthly mortgage payment and have recently had a large windfall of cash — for instance, from an inheritance or a big bonus at work.
 If you’re interested in recasting your home loan, talk to your servicer (the company to which you make mortgage payments).
 They’ll be able to walk you through your options.

 7. Temporarily pause your loan with forbearance